-(optional, but must meet eligibility requirements) The Pension Protection Act of 2006 a retired and disabled public safety off taxable income by up to \$3,000 annu qualified insurance premiums.
-If you safety officer, you may choose to hav medical, dental or long-term care ins premiums deducted from your retired
+(optional, but must meet eligibility requirements) The Pension Protection Act of 2006 allows certain retired and disabled public safety officers to reduce taxable income by up to \$3,000 annually to pay qualified insurance premiums.
+If you are a public safety officer, you may choose to have qualified medical, dental or long-term care insurance premiums deducted from your retirement benefit.